 by Lionel Binnie

-I recently was lucky enough to speak with John Wopperer, entrepreneur, consultant and all-round expert about the food marketing industry.
-Our conversation was focused on clarifying the topic of food brokers or sales and marketing agencies (SMA’s), which is what they’re usually called.
+I recently spoke with John Wopperer about the food marketing industry.
+Our conversation was focused on clarifying the topic of Food Brokers, also known as Sales and Marketing Agencies (SMA’s), which is what they’re usually called.
 John founded his own SMA, Venture Sales Group, which he and his partners successfully sold to Acosta recently.
-Acosta is one of the largest SMA’s in the U.S. John now consults to food brands and manufacturers through his consultancy JFW Enterprises.
+Acosta is one of the largest SMA’s in the U.S.

 I hope the interview will shine some light on this topic and explain the somewhat complicated process of how a food manufacturer or brand can get their product out into the world.
 And how sales and marketing agencies help make that happen.